ProcessControlNotes/ProcessControlNotes.github.io/index.md

 ---
 layout: page
-title: Home
 permalink: /
 ---

-# Control Notes
+# Overview

-Notes on process dynamics and chemical process control
+This site provides notes on process dynamics and chemical process control.
+It is still under construction but in the coming weeks will be populated with an extensive set of notes.

 ## Topics (coming soon)